BenVanCitters/quakeDataRecorder/README.md

 example of player data analytics
 A example pattern for how player stats like kills to deaths ('k/d ratio') or accuracy or favorite weapon can be determined.

+stats are shown via 'impulse 100' in game

+JSON output is printed to the in-game console at the end of multiplayer games

 ## Currently included records

 **WEAPONS/DAMAGE**
 *  Total death count
+*  suicide count
 *  Total kill count
 *  Damage dealt with each weapon (axe-lightning gun)
 *  Damage received from each weapon (axe-lightning gun)